ncbi-nlp/NegBio/docs/acknowledgments.rst

 Acknowledgments
 ---------------

-This work was supported by the Intramural Research Programs of the National Institutes of Health, National Library of Medicine.
+This work was supported by the Intramural Research Programs of the National Institutes of Health, National Library of Medicine and Clinical Center.